Colliders: What type of particles for the collisions?

-The choice of particle for the collisions will of course be dominated by the research objectives of the installation.
-A very brief look at possible collision particle gives the following overview:
+The choice of particles for the collisions will of course be dominated by the research objectives of the installation.
+The following sections explain some of the physics objectives and the conceptually necessary technology issues for all built or envisaged particle colliders: